dainiusjocas/vespa-networking-sandbox/notebooks/ip-vs-hostname.md

 ## Summary

-We've set up Vespa system so that it has 3 configserver and 1 services node all running in one Docker network.
+We've set up Vespa system so that it has 3 configserver and 1 services node and they all are running in the `vespanet` Docker network.
 The configuration has all IPs set explicitly.
 Also, we've deployed an application package that instead of hostnames contains raw IPs and tested it.

 It is possible to use IPs instead of hostname for Vespa applications.